lupantech/ineqmath/README.md

 ```bash
 cd data_curation/data_reformulation
 ```
-Open the `data_reformulation.sh` file and change the `INPUT_FILE` variable to the path of the inequality proving dataset you prepared and set the `LABEL` variable to your customize label of the dataset.
+Open the `data_reformulation.sh` file and change the `INPUT_FILE` variable to the path of the inequality proving dataset you prepared and set the `LABEL` variable to your customized label of the dataset.
 For example, if you want to generate the reformulated data from the example file [data/numina_sampled_example.json](data_curation/data_reformulation/data/numina_sampled_example.json), you can set the `INPUT_FILE` variable to `./data/numina_sampled_example.json` and the `LABEL` variable to `numina_sampled_example`.

 **Step 3:** Run the following script to generate the reformulated data: